-Performance Measures Actual Actual Targets rgets 2006 2007 2008 2009 2010 Report on status of the CN Rail Revitalization Agreement.
+Performance Measures Actual Actual Targets 2007 2008 2009 2010 2011 Report on status of the CN Rail Revitalization Agreement.
 Reported quarterly to the Board and Minister.
 Reported quarterly to the Board and Minister.
 Report quarterly to the Board and Minister.
 Report quarterly to the Board and Minister.
 Report quarterly to the Board and Minister.
-Monitor CN Rail's environmental stewardship of freight railway lands under lease.
+Monitor CN Rail's environmental stewardship of freight railway lands under lease, by ongoing inspections over the entire system on a 3-year cycle and resolve any compliance exceptions.
 Inspected and reported on one-third of railway network.
 Inspected and reported on one-third of railway network.
 Inspect and report on one-third of railway network.
 Inspect and report on one-third of railway network.
-Inspect and report on one-third of railway network. public issues involving Responded within 48 hours of event or request.
+Inspect and report on one-third of railway network.
+Respond to public issues involving CN Rail operations under Revitalization Agreement.
+Responded within 48 hours of event or request.
+Responded within 48 hours of event or request.
 Respond within 48 hours of event or request.
 Respond within 48 hours of event or request.
 Respond within 48 hours of event or request.

-Goal 3: Effective and efficient management of the Operating Lease Agreement between BCRC and Kinder Morgan Canada Terminals ULC.
+Goal 3: Effective and efficient management of the Operating Lease Agreement between BCRC and Kinder Morgan Canada Terminals.

-- > Manage a positive landlord-tenant relationship between BCRC and Kinder Morgan. - Monitoring of Kinder Morgan compliance with terms of the Operating Lease Agreement. - Proactive management of disputes, if any, as they may arise. - > Protect the strategic interests of BCRC and the Province whenever terms of the Operating Lease Agreement require enforcement or interpretation.
+- > Manage a positive landlord-tenant relationship between BCRC and Kinder Morgan. - > Monitoring of Kinder Morgan compliance with terms of the Operating Lease Agreement. - > Proactive management of disputes, if any, as they may arise. - Protect the strategic interests of BCRC and the Province whenever terms of the Operating Lease Agreement require enforcement or interpretation.

-Performance Measures Actual Actual Targets 2006 2007 2008 2009 2010 Report on status of the Kinder Morgan Operating Lease Agreement. n/a Reported quarterly to the Board and Minister.
+Performance Measures Actual Actual Targets 2007 2008 2009 2010 2011 Report on status of the Kinder Morgan Operating Lease Agreement. n/a Reported quarterly to the Board and Minister.
 Report quarterly to the Board and Minister.
 Report quarterly to the Board and Minister.
 Report quarterly to the Board and Minister.
-Monitor Kinder Morgan's environmental stewardship of BCRP lands n/a Inspected and review as required Inspect and review as required Inspect and review as required Inspect and review as required Briefing Minister on public issues involving Kinder Morgan operations under Operating Lease Agreement.
-Responded within 48 hours of event or request.
+Monitor Kinder Morgan's environmental stewardship of BCRP lands n/a Inspected and review as required Inspect and review as required Inspect and review as required Inspect and review as required Respond to public issues involving Kinder Morgan operations under Operating Lease Agreement. n/a Responded within 48 hours of event or request.
 Respond within 48 hours of event or request.
 Respond within 48 hours of event or request.
 Respond within 48 hours of event or request.